How your feedback on Adult Social Care makes a difference

 During 2024

-6. WCC has continued to support HWW in answering people’s questions, often requiring liaising with different teams.
+9. Warwickshire County Council has continued to support Healthwatch Warwickshire in responding to people’s questions, often by coordinating with different teams.

-14. The Head of Adult Social Care wrote to the session attendees to thank them for their feedback and inform them how WCC will use the information they shared to improve services.
+14. The Head of Adult Social Care wrote to everyone who took part, thanking them for their feedback and explaining how the Council will use their feedback to improve services.

 Do health and social care services know what you really think?